This Beautiful Day

 Medium: Neon, aluminium, solar panels, batteries, a beautiful day

 This Beautiful Day (Halth Skwile Te-staas) has permanently returned to Squamish!
 The artwork is now a permanent part of the community after it was acquired by BlueSky Properties (Bosa Properties).
-This Beautiful Day is now located at 38011 Laurelwood Road, while the permanent location is planned for in the upcoming master-planned development SEAandSKY.
+This Beautiful Day is located at 38011 Laurelwood Road, while the permanent location is planned for in the upcoming master-planned SEAandSKY development.

 The research for the project involved much time spent with members of the Squamish Nation, including taking part in traditional canoe pulls, barbecues, and other cultural events.
 During this time, McIver was warmly welcomed by the community and was touched by the First Nations’ acknowledgement of, and respect for, the natural landscape and one other.